Hey there, I'm so glad you're here! My name is Deanna and I'm a NYC-based therapist.

 I tend to infuse flavor and humor in sessions while remaining realistic, practical, and sensitive.

-Offering individual, couples, family, and group counseling to adolescents and adults, I work with a wide range of clients to process concerns including substance use, trauma, addiction, relationships, identity, self-esteem, depression, anxiety, grief, women's issues, and vocational.
+Offering individual, couples, family, and group counseling to adults, I work with a wide range of clients to process concerns including substance use, trauma, addiction, relationships, identity, self-esteem, depression, anxiety, grief, women's issues, and vocational.

 I truly enjoy working with and learning from individuals of all walks of life!
 Because of my dynamic background and intersectionality of multiple identities, I'm interested in working with those who struggle with women's issues, trauma (sexual, physical, emotional, combat, and generational), racial and cultural identity, minority stress, emotional intelligence, and relationships (including relationship with self).